Researches

 Coordenador(es): Alice Casimiro Lopes

-Equipe: Bruno Silva Godoy ● Camila Costa Gigante ● Danielle de Almeida Galante Ferreira ● Denise de Sousa Destro ● Érika Virgílio Rodrigues da Cunha ● Geniana dos Santos ● Hugo Heleno Camilo Costa ● Jean Mac Cole Tavares Santos ● Lívia Moura Cardoso Bastos de Farias ● Marcia Betania de Oliveira ● Priscila Campos Ribeiro ● Rafaela de Sousa Paiva ● Rosanne Evangelista Dias ● Rozana Gomes de Abreu ● Soledad Andrea Casttilho Trittini ● Veronica Borges ●
+Equipe: Bruno Silva Godoy ● Camila Costa Gigante ● Danielle de Almeida Galante Ferreira ● Denise de Sousa Destro ● Érika Virgílio Rodrigues da Cunha ● Geniana dos Santos ● ● Jean Mac Cole Tavares Santos ● Lívia Moura Cardoso Bastos de Farias ● Marcia Betania de Oliveira ● Priscila Campos Ribeiro ● Rafaela de Sousa Paiva ● Rosanne Evangelista Dias ● Rozana Gomes de Abreu ● Soledad Andrea Casttilho Trittini ● Veronica Borges ●

 Financiamentos: